merely-useful/py-rse/index.md

               "of a diseased mind.",
               "+++ Divide By Cucumber Error. "\
               "Please Reinstall Universe And Reboot +++",
-              "It's got three keyboards and a hundred extra knobs, "\
+              "It's got three keyboards and a hundred extra "\
-              "including twelve with ‘?' on them.",
+              "knobs, including twelve with ‘?' on them.", ]
-              "Evil begins when you begin to treat people as things.", ]

 def random_quote():
     """Print a random Pratchett quote."""